carlosramireziii/carlosramireziii.github.io/_posts/2017-09-25-decide-for-yourself-if-rails-is-actually-dying.md

 ## Claim #5 - Rails jobs are declining

-Job growth rates according to Indeed.com show Ruby/Rails on the decline.
+Job growth rates according to Indeed show Ruby/Rails on the decline.

 ### Questions to consider: